sourcegraph/about/blogposts/from-saas-to-on-prem.md

 ![Grafana dashboard for monitoring Sourcegraph instance health](images/3.9-grafana-dashboard.png "Grafana dashboard for monitoring Sourcegraph instance health")

 ## Conclusion
 Switching from SaaS to on-premises was essential for Sourcegraph to become the de facto developer platform that all engineers use among top companies like Lyft, Uber, Plaid, Convoy and many more.
-Our main challenges are maintaining high standards for our code quality to reduce the slightly more tedious debugging process of an on-premises solution and ensuring Sourcegraph runs smoothly on different environments.
-The majority of our customers run fairly up to date Sourcegraph versions.
+Our main challenges are maintaining high standards for our code quality to reduce the more tedious debugging process of an on-premises solution and ensuring Sourcegraph runs smoothly in different environments.
+The majority of our customers run fairly up-to-date Sourcegraph versions.
 We are able to achieve this by making our upgrade process as simple as possible and communicating our enticing new features to our customers.

 ![Customer versions](images/on-prem-customerversions.jpg "Customer versions")